 As per provisions of Schedule IV to the Companies Act, 2013, the Independent Directors are required to hold at least one meeting in a financial year, without the attendance of Non-independent Directors and members of management.
-During the financial year 2022-23, the Independent Directors have held one separate meeting on February 10th, 2023.
+During the financial year 2023-24, the Independent Directors met two times on 16th August, 2023 and 14th February, 2024.